MNPolatcan/Udacity-Git/README.md

 Project title is Udacity-Git

 ### Description
-Describe what your project is about and what it does
+This project is submitted in order to complete programming for data science nanodegree in udacity.

 ### Files used
 files used :